Skip to main content

 If you are experiencing any of the symptoms below, consult with your doctor to see if you may have asthma.

-Symptoms of asthma may come and go and may be triggered by environmental or other factors listed above.
+Symptoms of asthma may come and go and may be triggered by environmental or other factors.

 You may be affected by only some of the symptoms, and their severity can vary.